yangshun/cs1010s/QUICKSTART.md

 #### Bonus: CVS GUI Client

-In all these commands are too overwhelming, there's a CVS GUI Client called [SmartCVS](http://www.syntevo.com/smartcvs/) that provides a nice GUI interface to handle all these commands.
+If all these commands are too overwhelming, there's a CVS GUI Client called [SmartCVS](http://www.syntevo.com/smartcvs/) that provides a nice GUI interface to handle all these commands.

 ***